 When it comes to experiencing an onsen, few venues beat Hakone.
 Each of the ryokan lining the Hakone Yumoto valley have their own hot springs for customers’ indulgence and enjoyment.
 Depending on where you’re staying, you’ll either share a communal bath with other guests or a private one in your room.
 In the case of the former, be sure to read up on the proper procedure to avoid committing any bathing faux pas.

 If you choose not to stay at a ryokan, you’re not entirely out of luck.
 Many of Hakone’s facilities are available for day-use meaning that for a nominal fee, you too can soak away your worries!
-This is a great option for those staying in Airbnbs or in the aforementioned Azito Guesthouse.
+This is a great option for those staying in Airbnbs or somewhere more economical like a hostel.
 The following examples are some of my favorites for those not staying at a ryokan.

 - Hakone Yuryo